We are pleased to announce that the club has reopened today for outdoor shooting, with indoor shooting returning on Monday 12th April.

 Beginner courses and competitions scheduled for the remainder of 2020 will also be cancelled and refunds issued accordingly.

 At this time we are not closing the club entirely and members may use the outdoor facilities at their own discretion.
 There are enough bosses outdoors that a fair number of archers will be able to shoot on their own boss to help minimise contact with others.

 Saturday mornings are usually very busy as you know, so we would like to ask members to spread out your shooting time over the course of the week and avoid attending the club in large numbers on Saturday mornings for the coming months.

-We are the largest archery club in the UK with around 250 members and we have a large number of retired members who fall into the more at-risk groups.
+We are the largest archery club in the UK and we have a large number of retired members who fall into the more at-risk groups.
 We're therefore asking all members to take care of themselves and to be considerate towards others.
 Please follow the government advice to self-isolate if you have symptoms and please DO NOT visit the club if you feel unwell or have recently been in contact with anyone who is unwell.

 If you do visit the club, please follow the NHS guidelines on hand hygiene and take sensible precautions with equipment to protect yourselves and others as much as possible.
 Scoresheets will be made available online and you can continue to submit your scores via our website for classifications and badge schemes.

 Please be reassured that the club is in a financially strong position and that normal club activities will resume in due course when government advice indicates it is safe to do so.

 As things progress in the coming weeks and months, we will post updates here as well as on Facebook and via email.